-With the appointment made to conduct a Tom Waits interview on the Zoetrope Studios lot in Hollywood on Sept.
-4, 1980, I listened to my advance pressing of Waits’ “Heartattack and Vine” a few times at my Elektra/Asylum office on La Cienega, and focused my questions.
+With the appointment made to conduct a Tom Waits interview on the Zoetrope Studios lot in Hollywood on September 4, 1980, I listened to my advance pressing of Waits’ “Heartattack and Vine” a few times at my Elektra/Asylum office on La Cienega and focused my questions.

-Ironically, I had left Capitol Records at Hollywood and Vine just a couple months before, and now at my new gig as E/A’s editorial director, the title of one of my first albums to create a press kit for was “Heartattack and Vine.”
+Ironically, I had left Capitol Records at Hollywood and Vine just a couple of months before, and now at my new gig as E/A’s editorial director, the title of one of the first of the label’s albums I created a press kit for was “Heartattack and Vine.”

-I asked renowned rock photographer friend Henry Diltz to come along for fun.
-He’d shot Monterey Pop, Woodstock, CSNY, The Doors, Joni, Jackson, JT, Eagles, Linda, Pryor, The Monkees, Buffalo Springfield, Lovin’ Spoonful and hundreds more,, but had yet to experience a Tom Waits interview.
+I asked my friend Henry Diltz, the renowned rock photographer, to come along for fun.
+He’d shot Monterey Pop, Woodstock, CSNY, The Doors, Joni, Jackson, JT, Eagles, Linda, Pryor, The Monkees, Buffalo Springfield, Lovin’ Spoonful and hundreds more, but had yet to experience a Tom Waits interview.
 So it was an idyllic virgin experience for both of us.

 I had the interview transcribed and printed up as part of the “Heartattack and Vine” press kit.
 The idea was press would lift quotes from this and he wouldn’t have to do so many interviews.
-A hard copy survived; my cassette tape remains MIA as of July 2016.
+A hard copy of the Q&A survived; my cassette tape remains MIA as of fall 2020.

 The interview that follows took place Thursday afternoon, Sept.
 4, 1980, in Tom Waits’ two-room office on the old Hollywood General movie lot, now part of Francis Ford Coppola’s Zoetrope empire.